aless-x-code/RateSpotter/README.md

 3. Other setup

     <br>
-    You will need to setup APIs, Google cloud, MongoDB, and Docker
+    You will need to setup APIs, Google cloud, MongoDB, and Docker.

 ## Local Deployment